17 Best Ways to Provide Meaningful Language Feedback to Your Students

 Teaching is an art, and nowhere more so than in giving feedback in language classes.
 I know I struggle with giving the right kind of feedback that will help my students the most.

-The feedback you give—and how you deliver it—can be the difference between motivating a student who has an “a-ha” moment thanks to your correction and unintentionally discouraging a student who then becomes disengaged or afraid.
+The feedback you give—and how you deliver it—can be the difference between motivating a student who has an “aha” moment thanks to your correction and unintentionally discouraging a student who then becomes disengaged or afraid.

 It’s a really powerful teaching tool when used correctly.